paixel-company/napari-zarr-loader/README.md

 ### Features

 * Multiscale Rendering
-  * Image pyramids which are present in the native IMS format are automatically added to napari during file loading.
+  * Image pyramids which are present in the native zarr format are automatically added to napari during file loading.
 * Chunks are implemented by dask and matched to the chunk sizes stored in each dataset.
 (Napari appears to only ask for 2D chunks - unclear how helpful this feature is currently)
 * Successfully handles multi-terabyte multi-timepoint multi-channel datasets.
 * Tested with all sample files provided by Bitplane.